EAlmonrode/quicktasks/README.md

 - View Tasks
 - Delete Tasks
 - MongoDB Atlas for database
-- Frontend styled with basic CSS
+- Frontend styled with CSS

 ## How to Run
 1. Install dependencies: